Helen Niña Tappan Loeblich: Later life and death

-Both Tappan Loeblich and Her husband toured different countries including Europe, Eastern Europe, China, and Japan upon many government and university requests.
-When her husband was diagnosed with Alzheimer's, She retired early from UCLA in 1984 to care for her husband for almost 10yrs without any support, even though she had been through distress and had suffered from dementia.
-Tappan Loeblich and her husband were married after 55years when Alfred died of Alzheimer’s in 1994.
+Both Tappan Loeblich and her husband toured different countries including Europe, Eastern Europe, China, and Japan upon many government and university requests.
+When her husband was diagnosed with Alzheimer's, she retired early from UCLA in 1984 to care for her husband for him.
+He died of Alzheimer’s in 1994.

-Loeblich developed a stroke just a year after her husband’s death on their fifty sixth anniversary.
+Loeblich developed a stroke a year after her husband’s death.
 She was admitted to the hospital on August 15, what would have been her husband’s 90th birthday, and died three days later August 18, 2004 in California at age 86.